brentp/duphold/README.md

 information for filtering variants; for example **we will be skeptical of deletion calls that do not have lower than average coverage** compared to regions with similar gc-content.

+In addition, `duphold` will annotate the SV vcf with information from a SNP/Indel VCF.
+For example, **we will not believe a large deletion that has many heterozygote SNP calls**.

 `duphold` takes a **bam/cram**, a **VCF/BCF** of SV calls, and a **fasta** reference and it updates the FORMAT field for a single sample with: